megatyx/PayPay_Demo/README.md

 ### Function over strict conformity for MCV vs. MVVM

 In general, I tried to go for an MVVM strategy but there was a little bleed over.
 MVVM has always had the problem with the View Models desyncing from the View itself.
 It's one of the problems with using a style that's not really officially supported by Apple's API and SDK.
 Here, I tried to extract logic into the View Model that made sense as much as possible.
+It might have taken longer to write proper observers or a sync layer, so I opted out of going that far in depth for the purposes of this assignment.

 ### Universal interface

 I made sure that, when I designed all interfaces, they looked decent on all iOS devices.
 Go ahead and give it a try on your ipad simulator.

+# Conclusion
+Thank you for your time and consideration.
+Please feel free to contact me anytime if you have any qustions.